jayashree-sridhar-16/linux/Assignments/Assignment1/README.md

 * Enabled nested virtualization capability for VM.
 * Started the VM and logged into the VM.
 * Executed command "*cat /proc/cpuinfo | more*" and observed that the flags displayed had **vmx**, to confirm the system was setup right and nested virtualization capability was enabled on system.
-* Cloned git repo on vm.
+* Cloned this git repository on vm.
 * Developed the code for *processor based controls, entry and exit controls*, following steps outlined for *pin based control*.
 * Installed gcc and make packages on VM.
 * Used "*make*" command to build the kernel module.